tortuga-foundation/tortuga/README.md

 - SDL2
 - Open AL

-If tortuga cannot find your library you can adjust the name of the file from `Tortuga/SDL2/SDL2.cs`

 ## Using the package in your project

 You can use nuget to install the package `TortugaEngine`